KhronosGroup/OpenXR-Hpp/OPENXR-HPP.md

 The following additional naming conventions apply

-* All functions, enums, handles, and structs have the 'Xr'/'xr' prefix removed.
+* All functions, enums, handles, and structs have the `Xr`/`xr` prefix removed.
   In addition to this the first letter of functions is lower case.
   * `xrCreateInstance` can be accessed as `xr::createInstance`
   * `XrActionType` can be accessed as `xr::ActionType`
   * `XrViewState` can be accessed as `xr::ViewState`
 * C enums are mapped to enum classes ("scoped enums") to provide compile time type safety.
 The names have been changed to CamelCase with the 'XR_' prefix and type infix removed.
-  * In case the enum **type** is an extension the extension suffix has been removed from the enum **values**.
+  * In case the enum **type** is an extension, the extension suffix has been removed from the enum **values**.
   * In all other cases the extension suffix has not been removed.
   * Examples:
     * `XR_VIEW_CONFIGURATION_TYPE_PRIMARY_MONO` is now